taylor-j-murray/Computer-Science-Projects/Data Science Projects/Habitable Zone Project/README.md

 * `MG_radius`: returns the maximum distance for the planet's (associated to this row) habitable zone with respect to its host star.

-* `in_HZ`: indicates whether or not a planet is in its star systems habitable zone. **Takes into account the eccentricity of its orbit**.
+* `in_HZ`: returns a boolean whether indicating whether or not a planet is in its star systems habitable zone. **Takes into account the eccentricity of its orbit**.